skip to Main Content

 • Online forums and discussion groups: Get involved in discussions within your field, or one you’d like to move toward.
 Ask for help, offer help, and learn new perspectives.

-• Personality assessments and other self-awareness tools: Self-awareness is a key step toward improving work performance.
-Learning more about your tendencies, strengths, and weaknesses—as well as ways to develop the soft skills that don’t come naturally to you—will benefit all areas of your work life.
-Think of people you’ve worked with who have high self-awareness, and others who seem to have no self-awareness at all.
+• Personality assessments and other self-awareness tools: Think of people you’ve worked with who have high self-awareness, and others who seem to have no self-awareness at all.
 What was it like working with both types of people?
-Look for assessments like Everything DiSC, which are both descriptive (telling you about your style) and developmental, providing personalized action steps for increasing soft skills and emotional intelligence.
+Assessments like Everything DiSC are both descriptive (telling you about your style) and developmental, providing personalized action steps for increasing soft skills and emotional intelligence.
 Read more about how DiSC profiles work.

 Read more: What is self-awareness? and DiSC and AI technology